 Step-by-Step: How to Make a High Protein Sesame Ginger Chicken Salad

-Assembling for Maximum Freshness
+Step 3: Mix and Coat for Maximum Freshness

 Pro Tips for Asian Chicken Salad Meal Prep